 A burger @ The Barn

 The Barn is a fun and casual little burger joint conveniently located on Highway 1.
 The rustic barn was converted into a restaurant.
-Since covid, they now are open outside only (last I checked!).
-Their outside is lovely and spacious, so it works great for them.
+Their outside is lovely and spacious.

 Order your food at the outdoor takeout window and eat in their beer garden or in the covered tent.